All Systems Operational

 Resolved - This incident has been resolved.

-• Weather Advisories are still considered Normal Operating Conditions, and do not require the public to conserve energy or take any action, but are issued to raise awareness of potential threats to reliability among entities responsible for operating transmission and generation facilities.
+Investigating - SPP is issuing a Resource Advisory for the West Balancing Authority (BA) area, effective Tuesday, May 5, 9:00 a.m.
+CT, until an anticipated end time of Thursday, May 7, at 12:00 a.m.
+CT.
+Resource Advisories are still considered normal operating conditions, and do not require the public to conserve energy or take any action, but are issued to raise awareness of potential threats to reliability among entities responsible for operating transmission and generation facilities.

 • Individuals should contact their local utility for details specific to their area.